JamesLoyd/gitcommander/README.md

 * Git Commander depends on [github cli](https://github.com/cli/cli) to handle its PR checkout functionality and also interacting with Github.
 There are some plans to add more support to work with other git hosting sites like bitbucket and gitlab.
 But, as of right now, its just github.
 Gotta start somewhere :)

 ## How to build
-You will need to clone this repo and build it.

-### Current Steps
 * `git clone git@github.com:JamesLoyd/gitcommander.git`
 * `cd gitcommander`
 * `dotnet run`